-2021 Debenture Offering
+November 2021 Debenture Offering

-During November 2021, we commenced an offering of a maximum of \$5,500,000 of debentures (the "2021 Debentures Offering") and warrants to purchase shares of our common stock at an exercise price of \$0.4125 per share in an aggregate amount equal to one-half of the aggregate purchase price for the 2021 Debentures (the "Debenture Warrants") (collectively, the "2021 Debenture Offering").
-The proceeds of the 2021 Debenture Offering will be used to fund our investment in the Quinn River Joint Venture.
+During November 2021, we commenced an offering of a maximum of \$5,500,000 of 2021 Debentures and warrants to purchase shares of our common stock at an exercise price of \$1.65 per share in an aggregate amount equal to one-half of the aggregate purchase price for the 2021 Debentures The proceeds of the November 2021 Debenture Offering were used to fund our investment in the Quinn River Joint Venture.

-On March 9, 2022, we conducted the final closing of the 2021 Debenture Offering.
-Between December 1, 2021 and January 4, 2022, we completed multiple closings of the 2021 Debenture Offering in which we sold an aggregate of \$2,500,000 of 2021 Debentures and issued an aggregate of 3,030,304 Debenture Warrants to the investors.
+On March 9, 2022, we conducted the final closing of the November 2021 Debenture Offering.
+Between December 1, 2021 and January 4, 2022, we completed multiple closings of the November 2021 Debenture Offering in which we sold an aggregate of \$2,500,000 of 2021 Debentures and issued an aggregate of 757,576 Debenture Warrants to the investors.
 The 2021 Debentures bear interest at the rate of 15% per annum calculated on the basis of a 360 day year and mature on July 10, 2024.
 Commencing 36 months after issuance of the 2021 Debentures and for a period of 5 years thereafter, all note holders shall receive, on an annual basis, cash payments equal to the greater of (i) 15% of the principal amount of the notes they purchased, or (ii) such purchaser's pro rata portion of 5% of the distributions we receive for the prior fiscal year pursuant to the terms of the Quinn River Joint Venture Agreement.
-The Debenture Warrants have a term of 3 years and are exercisable, in whole or in part, at any time, or from time to time, after the date of issuance.
+The Debenture Warrants have a term of 3 years and are exercisable, in whole or in part, at any time, or from time to time, after the date of issuance for \$1.65 per share of our common stock.